Dashticz/dashticz/docs/gettingstarted/automaticinstall.rst

 Automatic install
 =================

-.. note :: The installation scripts currently only works on Raspberry and Ubuntu
+.. note :: The installation scripts currently only works on Raspberry (except xbian) and Ubuntu

 For the automatic install open a terminal in a folder of choice where Dashticz V3 will get installed::